Updated: Jul 11

 Recently, thousands of Asians, especially the elderly community have been harassed, blamed, and scapegoated for having contracted COVID-19.
 As a matter of fact, New York, for example, saw a 1900% increase in anti-Asian hate crimes.
 The rise of violence and harassment is increasing at an alarming rate, and it must be stopped.
 Why blame elderly people who have come to this country to escape wars, famines and revolutions?

-If you really do have hatred against Asians and you have a reasonable explanation as to why we should hate Asians, speak up for yourself properly in a humanized way where people can actually relate with you, rather than beating up defenceless elderly people for no reason which will only ruin you, yourself, and you're future.
+If you really do have hatred against Asians and you have a reasonable explanation as to why we should hate Asians, speak up for yourself properly in a humanized way where people can actually relate with you, rather than beating up defenceless elderly people for no reason which will only ruin you, yourself, and your future.

 However, this is not what I would like to tell you today.
 The Coronavirus is actually not what caused anti-Asian hate.
 It actually goes far beyond that.
 Asians are commonly stereotyped for being academically successful, especially in STEM subjects and often for being prosperous.
 As you can see, according to the latest U.S. census bureau data, Asians have the highest median household incomes.